Does Your Child Need Multifocal Glasses?

 If your child’s focusing problem is impacting their school performance, or if they have multiple vision problems, your eye doctor might recommend a vision therapy program in conjunction with multifocal lenses.
 Vision therapy is a customized program that helps children strengthen their visual skills by improving the communication between their eyes and brain.
 Vision therapy is an evidence-based program and can be critical to resolving any underlying visual problems affecting your child.

-At EyeCare Associates we will examine your child’s eyes to assess which multifocal lenses and/or vision therapy program is most suitable for your child.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+At EyeCare Associates we will examine your child’s eyes to assess which multifocal lenses and/or vision therapy program is most suitable for your child.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.